khushi-411/learnings/research_papers/05_asdl.md

 - This paper describes details about ASDL!

 ### Introduction
-- The components of compiler comminicate with each other through an IR.
+- The components of the compiler communicate with each other through an IR.
-- If compiler components can exchange compatible IRs they can ineroperate.
+- If compiler components can exchange compatible IRs they can interoperate.
-- To do this, we have to implement and transmit IR accross different components.
+- To do this, we have to implement and transmit IR across different components.
 - To written files are called pickles and conversion to pickles is called pickling or marshaling.
-- IRs need to be written in more than one programming language other wise compiler components written in different languages cannot interperate.
+- IRs need to be written in more than one programming language other wise compiler components written in different languages cannot interoperate.
-- IRs are usually tree-like data structure.
+- IRs are usually tree-like data structures.
 - A parser implementation is a poor way to describe the syntax of a programming language.
 - This article describes ASDL, a simple declarative language for describing the abstract structures of IRs.
 - IRs described with ASDL are converted into an implementation automatically by tools.
 - Tools generate the data-structure definitions for a target language as well as the pickling functions and other supporting code.
-- ASDL descriptions are more consise than data-structure definitions in languages.
+- ASDL descriptions are more concise than data-structure definitions in languages.
-- Summary on design goals of ASDL:
+- Summary of design goals of ASDL:
     - The language must be simple and concise.
-    - The language must be able to encode existing IR's.
+    - The language must be able to encode existing IRs.
     - Tools that use the language must initially be able to produce code for C, C++, Java, and ML.
     - Tools must be able to produce code designed to be understood by programmers, not just other tools.
     - Language features must have a natural encoding in all the target languages.